m-parashar/adbhostgen/README.md

 1b.
 Download and extract adbhostgen.7z or adbhostgen.tar.gz into /jffs/dnsmasq directory.

-2. OPTIONAL: OPTIONAL: Edit adbhostgen.sh to set BLITZ mode to 1, if you want an aggressive hosts file.
+2. OPTIONAL: Edit adbhostgen.sh to set BLITZ mode to 1, if you want an aggressive hosts file.
 By default BLITZ is set to 0.

 3. Run adbhostgen.sh in /jffs/dnsmasq